There’s nothing worse than feeling like you’ve been shot down when you feel so excited about a new business idea.

 Most people are uncomfortable with change, and whether they realise it or not, they may have some vested interested in the status quo i.e. keeping things the same.
 Their negativity may stem from their discomfort in seeing you pursuing a goal that they don’t have the courage to do so themselves.
 This is especially true of friends who may have led similar lives to you.
 Growth and change can be scary.
 If you grow and change, what does it mean for them?

 Could they be inconvenienced in any way by you taking this step?
 Even if not financial, providing emotional and moral support may be more than what they are prepared for.
-This may change of course but how they feel at this point in time will influence how they respond to your idea.
+This may change with time of course, but how they feel at this point in time will influence how they respond to your idea.

 What to do about the negativity?